kbrown01/SportStandingsScores/README.md

 There are several sensors.
 The main sensors can be broken down into two types.
 The first is a single sensor for every sport that uses REST.
-These are in the Git sensr.yaml file.
+These are in the GITHUB sensor.yaml file.
 One example is: